Walmart Inc. (NYSE:WMT) Shares Bought by Van Strum & Towne Inc.

-Van Strum & Towne Inc. grew its holdings in shares of Walmart Inc. (NYSE:WMT – Get Rating) by 6.7% during the third quarter, Holdings Channel reports.
-The firm owned 2,397 shares of the retailer’s stock after acquiring an additional 150 shares during the quarter.
-Van Strum & Towne Inc.’s holdings in Walmart were worth $311,000 as of its most recent filing with the SEC.
+Van Strum & Towne Inc. boosted its holdings in shares of Walmart Inc. (NYSE:WMT – Get Rating) by 6.7% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 2,397 shares of the retailer’s stock after acquiring an additional 150 shares during the period.
+Van Strum & Towne Inc.’s holdings in Walmart were worth $311,000 at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds also recently modified their holdings of the business.
-Bellwether Advisors LLC grew its position in shares of Walmart by 112.0% during the third quarter.
-Bellwether Advisors LLC now owns 212 shares of the retailer’s stock worth $27,000 after acquiring an additional 112 shares during the last quarter.
-Lipe & Dalton bought a new position in shares of Walmart during the third quarter worth about $29,000.
-Bell Investment Advisors Inc grew its position in shares of Walmart by 500.0% during the third quarter.
-Bell Investment Advisors Inc now owns 282 shares of the retailer’s stock worth $37,000 after acquiring an additional 235 shares during the last quarter.
-Timber Creek Capital Management LLC bought a new position in shares of Walmart during the third quarter worth about $38,000.
-Finally, SJS Investment Consulting Inc. bought a new position in shares of Walmart during the third quarter worth about $39,000.
-31.27% of the stock is owned by institutional investors and hedge funds.
+A number of other hedge funds and other institutional investors also recently bought and sold shares of WMT.
+Price T Rowe Associates Inc. MD boosted its stake in Walmart by 7.6% during the 2nd quarter.
+Price T Rowe Associates Inc. MD now owns 23,919,371 shares of the retailer’s stock worth $2,908,117,000 after purchasing an additional 1,685,320 shares during the period.
+FMR LLC lifted its position in Walmart by 5.1% during the second quarter.
+FMR LLC now owns 13,747,082 shares of the retailer’s stock valued at $1,671,369,000 after buying an additional 667,747 shares in the last quarter.
+Charles Schwab Investment Management Inc. lifted its position in shares of Walmart by 2.9% during the first quarter.
+Charles Schwab Investment Management Inc. now owns 10,904,858 shares of the retailer’s stock worth $1,623,951,000 after purchasing an additional 303,726 shares in the last quarter.
+Legal & General Group Plc increased its stake in shares of Walmart by 1.6% in the second quarter.
+Legal & General Group Plc now owns 10,817,611 shares of the retailer’s stock worth $1,315,206,000 after buying an additional 171,950 shares during the last quarter.
+Finally, Fisher Asset Management LLC increased its stake in Walmart by 1,519.2% during the third quarter.
+Fisher Asset Management LLC now owns 8,129,341 shares of the retailer’s stock valued at $1,054,376,000 after purchasing an additional 7,627,286 shares during the last quarter.
+31.27% of the stock is currently owned by hedge funds and other institutional investors.

 Walmart Increases Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, April 3rd.
-Stockholders of record on Friday, March 17th will be paid a $0.57 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, April 3rd.
+Investors of record on Friday, March 17th will be given a $0.57 dividend.
+This represents a $2.28 dividend on an annualized basis and a yield of 1.55%.
 This is an increase from Walmart’s previous quarterly dividend of $0.56.
-This represents a $2.28 annualized dividend and a dividend yield of 1.55%.
-Walmart’s dividend payout ratio (DPR) is presently 69.14%.
+Walmart’s dividend payout ratio (DPR) is 69.14%.

+Walmart declared that its Board of Directors has initiated a stock buyback plan on Tuesday, November 15th that allows the company to repurchase $20.00 billion in shares.
+This repurchase authorization allows the retailer to repurchase up to 5% of its stock through open market purchases.
+Stock repurchase plans are generally a sign that the company’s board believes its shares are undervalued.

 Walmart Profile